Wake-induced response of vibro-impacting systems: Conclusions

 \section{Conclusions}

-The effect of non-smooth impacts with a rigid barrier on the VIV characteristics of a sdof cylindrical system is investigated in this paper.
+The effect of impacts with a rigid barrier on the phase-locked behaviour of a sdof cylindrical system is investigated in this paper.
 A detailed study of the underlying dynamical bifurcations, followed by the stability analysis of the concerned FSI system undergoing vibro-impacts, is presented.
 Non-smooth dynamical phenomena like period adding, periodic bifurcation branches separated by chaotic orbits, and finger-shaped chaotic attractors are observed.
-Moreover, there is the coexistence of P1 and P2 stable attractors with intertwined basins of attraction.
+Moreover, P1 and P2 stable attractors with intertwined basins of attraction coexist.
 By varying the coupling strength and non-linearity of the wake oscillator, cascades of higher periodic orbits were observed in the vicinity of the grazing condition.

-Furthermore, algorithms for obtaining Floquet multipliers and Lyapunov spectra for non-smooth dynamical systems are proposed and demonstrated for the vibro-impact system under fluid flow.
-To capture the discontinuous jump of the orbits in phase-space in the presence of a non-smooth barrier, a discontinuity map was numerically estimated at the instant of impact.
-Results indicate that one of the Floquet multipliers approaches and exits the unit circle as the system loses stability.
-At this instant, the bifurcation diagrams showed the presence of large-amplitude chaotic oscillations.
-This was further backed up by a positive Lyapunov exponent obtained by incorporating the TDM at impacts.
-Additionally, jumps in the Floquet multipliers indicate the occurrence of a non-smooth bifurcation.
-The jumps occurred when one of the orbits lost stability, and another came into existence upon variation of a system parameter; here, the barrier distance and reduced flow velocity.
-The Floquet spectra and the largest Lyapunov exponents, obtained by using variational formalism and incorporating non-smooth saltation terms, are in good agreement with the numerically obtained bifurcation diagrams.
+Furthermore, algorithms for obtaining Floquet multipliers and Lyapunov spectra have been modified to account for non-smoothness in dynamical systems.
+This is done by incorporating non-smooth saltations into the state transition matrices.
+The effectiveness of these proposed algorithms is demonstrated for the vibro-impact system under fluid flow.
+To capture the discontinuous resetting of the orbits in phase space due to the interaction with a non-smooth barrier, a transverse discontinuity map is analytically derived at the instant of impact.
+Higher-order correction terms are retained in the transverse discontinuity mapping, and the effectiveness of this approach is verified by the corresponding largest Lyapunov exponent.
+Further, numerically obtained Floquet multipliers have effectively predicted occurrences of discontinuity-induced bifurcations as they approach the critical value of unity as parameters vary gradually here, such as the barrier distance and reduced flow velocity.
+Thus, Floquet multipliers are an excellent choice for the investigation of autonomous piecewise-smooth dynamical systems.
+Additionally, sudden jumps in the Floquet multipliers, indicating the occurrence of a non-smooth bifurcation, are observed when one of the orbits loses stability, and another comes into existence upon variation of a system parameter.
+The parameter corresponding to the loss of system stability, as observed with the bifurcation diagrams, corresponds exactly with the parameter when the Floquet multipliers exit the unit circle and the largest Lyapunov exponent is positive, verifying the accuracy of the proposed approach.